area9innovation/fast/mini/readme.md

 To be able to do this, the hardest part is changing "Some" to the let where it has "value".
+Another problem is to get the "s" for the case out.
+Maybe we have to give the switch expression a standard name?

 Because of a program like this: